BotzillaX/League-of-Legends-Jungle-Tracker/README.md

 4. keep the window on your second screen to see where the enemy jungler was last seen

 5. finished. now every time the enemy jungler shows up on the map, you'll have a screen of the last seconds he was visible before disappearig.

+Note:
+While enemy jungler is still visible on the map, the second screen will update itself every 2 seconds until the jungler is gone. the power behind this script is to always know where the jungler is estimated. tracking the jungler in higher elos is one of the most important things there is to crush your opponents!